Josipcukovic/coronaCasesVisualisation/README.md

 # coronaCasesVisualisation

-Simple visualisation of corona cases in Croatia.
+Visualisation of corona cases in Croatia.